 The NBC News Roku channel is an awesome example of straight–up function.
 It was quickly made in a few weeks many years ago, using an out-of-the-box SceneGraph Roku interface.
 A true ugly duckling, but the NBC News app was benefitting from the large Roku market to showcase the amount a video available.
 The app has also always been a heavy-hitter in regards to the amount of video watched versus any other device NBC News or TODAY is rendered on.
 It outperforms Apple TV, Amazon Fire, mobile apps, mobile web and desktop across every property.
 The evolution was, and will continue to be, made with the help of hundreds of volunteers we recruited to test on our beta channel.
 Feedback is solicited via Survey Monkey, email, and phone follow-up.

 I had the opportunity to refresh the Roku app, but we couldn't begin without understanding why the app was so successful.
 I didn't want to lose or negatively affect a loyal audience that comprised the bulk of our video consumptuin.

 These small changes increased time spent by over 25%.
 Continued improvements and releases are ongoing and a design system update is set to be implemented in late 2019.

-I contracted with MSNBC.com from 2003 to 2004 and was hired on full time in 2005.
-I've worked nearly every design position from daily editorial artist to company-wide design training for a new CMS.
-Other responsibilities:
+I first contracted with MSNBC.com early in my career to write specs.
+Since that very dull and not-so-creative beginning I was converted to full–time and have worked nearly every design position from daily editorial artist to company-wide design training for a new CMS.
+Other responsibilities have included:

-At a small interactive television company (formerly Digeo, now Arris) I led a team of designers to create an interface navigated via remote control for DVR and OTT commerce interactions.
-We delivered solutions to better integrate the normal 10ft passive TV viewing (channel surfing, search, programming the DVR, etc.) with active engagement accompanying shows and sponsors.
+At a small interactive television company (formerly Digeo, now Arris) I led a team of four designers to create an interface navigated via remote control dPad for DVR and OTT programming and commerce interactions.
+We delivered solutions to better integrate the normal 10ft passive TV viewing (channel surfing, search, programming the DVR, etc.) with active engagement accompanying shows and their sponsors.